MatthewOzor/autolisp/README.md

 file handling and VL extensions.

 Also include is a VBScript to reload your AutoLisp routing from within VIM to allow fast testing in AutoCAD.
-Plans to generate this file in VIM script are in progress.

 Features
 ------------
 * :h autolisp       to open the AutoLisp cheatsheet
-* :AutolispReload   run the vbscript and reloads your Autolisp routine in AutoCAD
+* :AutolispReload   generates a vbscript to load file through COM and reloads your Autolisp routine in AutoCAD

 Installation
 ------------